 Accuracy is Important

 You can go to each carrier's site to get the information if you want to change your APN setting.
-This includes carriers such as Straight Talk, T-Mobile, Sprint, and the other major networks.
+This includes carriers such as T-Mobile, Sprint, and the other carriers.
 However, you need to make sure that the network setting information provided is entered exactly as it is on the APN information for each provider.